Energy-Aware Routing to Large Reasoning Models: System Model and Problem Formulation

 \subsection{Reliability model and oracle stopping}

 When model $M_i$ processes task $x=(\theta,(\lambda,\varepsilon))$ for thinking time $\tau$, it succeeds, for a binary success variable, with probability

 and the tolerance constraint is thus

 We adopt a best-case oracle stopping assumption: for any chosen $\tau$, the model runs until time $\tau$ and halts immediately when instructed.
 Thus, once the router dispatches a task and chooses $(i,\tau)$ satisfying~\eqref{eq:phi_constraint}, the task is guaranteed to stop (and therefore stop consuming energy) at completion time $s(x)+\tau$.
 This isolates routing/dispatch limits from early-stopping design.
+Termination can be implemented by enforcing a fixed compute budget while optionally triggering an earlier stop signal (for example by injecting a forced end-of-thinking token with reserved slack to finalize the response), with confidence- or verifier-based criteria as additional layers.